 This blog forms part of a series where we identify common themes and trends over the previous month.

-Introducers in the UK market returning to invoice finance as a core solution as CBILS draws to a close
+- Introducers in the UK market returning to receivables finance as a core solution as CBILS draws to a close

-There is strong demand for US$ in Ireland, UK and Canada, highlighting the continued interest in SMEs to look beyond Europe post-Brexit.
+- There is strong demand for US$ in Ireland, UK and Canada, highlighting the continued interest in SMBs to look beyond Europe post-Brexit.

-Supply chains and ultimately the invoicing cycle continue to slow with reduced orders
+- Supply chains and ultimately the receivables cycle continue to slow with reduced orders

 * Data has been provided by the Accelerated Payments proprietary system